-Before coming to the Lowcountry of South Carolina, we had never even heard the word "Gullah," but now, with our curiosity piqued about Gullah history and society, we set about googling with a vengeance.
+Before arriving in the Lowcountry of South Carolina, we had never even heard the word Gullah, but now, with our curiosity piqued about Gullah history and society, we set about googling with a vengeance.

 The first thing we tend to look for when exploring a new region or culture is the food.
 It's not just that we like to eat, although we do, but foods give an unique insight into how and where people live.

 A short drive down the Sweetgrass Basket Maker Highway, a stretch of U.S. Highway 17 lined with little makeshift booths where Gullah women make and sell traditional sweetgrass baskets, would lead us to Gullah Cuisine.

 With no idea what to expect, we ordered up some She Crab and a gumbo, to see how this compared to Louisiana Creole cooking.

 The soup is like a cross between a bisque and a chowder, made with blue crab, cream, dry sherry and crab roe - the roe puts the "she" in the She Crab.

 Next we went with the Gullah rice and a sampler plate of Hoppin' John, fried okra and collards.

 Gullah seasoning employs some of the usual suspects; garlic, pepper, onion, salt, bay leaf and paprika, but then mustard, mace, cinnamon and ginger jump in and give the tastebuds a completely different, and slightly sweet twist.

 At the end of our meal, Charlotte Jenkins, the chef and owner, came out to greet us.
 To help answer our questions, she brought out a copy of her book, Gullah Cuisine: By Land and By Sea, and allowed us to browse through it at our leisure.

 With the culinary component of our research complete, we were ready to venture out to the Sea Islands to learn more about Gullah history.
 These one hundred or so islands along the coast of Georgia and South Carolina became home to thousands of enslaved Africans.

 Generally left alone due to these islands' inaccessibility and the plantation owners fear of malaria, much of the Gullah people's African culture remained intact.

 Hilton Head is only a few hours drive from Charleston, but we had a couple days leeway, so we had a chance to mosey through the heart of the Gullah Sea Islands.

 Two of the area's most renown landmarks are on this island.
-Only a couple dozen miles from Charleston as the crow flies, drove over fifty miles to get there because of the bays, rivers and marshland.
+Only a couple of dozen miles from Charleston as the crow flies, we drove over fifty miles to get there because of the bays, rivers and marshland.

 In 1862 philanthropists, abolitionists, and missionaries from Pennsylvania opened the Penn School to educate the Sea Island slaves who were freed at the beginning of the Civil War.